Please read the letter below from Fr Alex: Stewardship 2022. A reply form is included if you would like to make a gift to St Margaret's. Thank you.

 Our congregation has a wide range of gifts, experiences and skills.
 Well over 100 people help in many ways to ensure the smooth running of our church and in furtherance of our mission both locally and in the wider world.
 These include singing in one of our choirs, helping with young people, cleaning the brass, arranging flowers, taking the collection at services or serving on one of the committees responsible for such things as finance or building maintenance.
 There are many other activities.

 We always welcome offers of help in one or more of these important areas.
-Just have a word with our vicar, Fr Philip, or one of the churchwardens.
+Just have a word with our vicar, Fr Alex, or one of the churchwardens.
 They will happily introduce you to whoever can give you more information.

 As Christians, we are asked to give money to the church for both spiritual and practical reasons.
 Spiritually we believe that we are responding to the boundless love of God and in response to his greatest gift – Jesus who died for us that we may have eternal life.